 This was a longitudinal study that considered many individual and relationship level variables linked to forgiveness:

 ambivalence toward married partners.

 A disposition toward forgiveness and other family members’ perception were used to test the validity of measures (Maio, Thomas, Fincham, & Carnelley, 2008).

-The significance of some of the findings here cannot be underestimated.
+The significance of some findings here cannot be underestimated.
 Forgiveness expressed by parents was positively linked to more expressiveness in the family, less conflict, and more family cohesiveness.

 It also predicted less anxiety and less attachment dependence in the family as a whole and better feelings about quality and closeness in marriage.

 Some of the most profound conclusions here states that children learn forgiveness behavior at home as it is modeled for them by their parents.
-This becomes a very important part of value transmission from parents to children which can have a significant impact on the lives of children as they grow up and mimic forgiveness in their new relationships.
+This becomes an important part of value transmission from parents to children, which can have a significant impact on the lives of children as they grow up and mimic forgiveness in their new relationships.

-Although this study claims that personality traits play an important role in capacity toward forgiveness it found the opposite to also be true.
-Forgiveness predicted emotional stability, agreeableness, higher conscientiousness (Maio, Thomas, Fincham, & Carnelley, 2008).
+Although this study claims that personality traits play an important role in the capacity toward forgiveness, it found the opposite to be true as well.
+Forgiveness predicted emotional stability, agreeableness and higher conscientiousness (Maio, Thomas, Fincham & Carnelley, 2008).

 The 2005 study by Hoyt and colleagues confirms that interpersonal conflict in families has far-reaching consequences on the wellbeing of individual family members that vary from physical and mental health and family outcomes such as poor parenting, problematic attachment, and high conflict.